-Creaking can occur from many conditions, but most often is because of the subfloor no longer being secured tightly enough to the floor joices.
-When having new hardwood floors installed, let your installer know that you have creaking at the beginning.
+Creaking can occur from many conditions but most often occurs because the subfloor is not secured tightly enough to the floor joists.
+When having new hardwood floors installed, let your installer know that you have creaking.
 This will allow them to screw the subfloor down tighter before your new floor is laid on top.

 What is Cupping?

-Cupping is when the edges of a board are high and its centre is lower.
-It can occur after water spills onto the floor and is absorbed by the wood, but high humidity is more often the cause.
-Cupping is a result of having a moisture imbalance through the thickness of the wood; the wood is wetter on the bottom of the board, than on the top.
+Cupping is a result of having a moisture imbalance through the thickness of the wood; the wood is wetter on the bottom of the board than on the top.

 What is Crowning?

 Crowning is the opposite of cupping; the centre of a board is higher than the edges.
 Moisture imbalance is sometimes the cause of crowning; if excessive moisture is introduced on the top of the floor, perhaps from excess water used in maintenance, or the result of plumbing leaks.